BarzinM/barzinm.github.io/_posts/2016-06-01-odriod-setup.md

     $ ping google.com
     ```

-    If you don't know what to get out of the `ping` output, well, you should.
-In the meanwhile, you can try the following command instead.
+    Alternatively, you can try the following command instead.

     ```bash